strongloop/strongloop.com2/_posts/2019-02-22-watch-meetup-quickly-build-apis-with-loopback.md

 Our goal was to bring awareness of LoopBack to the Node.js community in Toronto.
 We also brought snacks and swag to share.
 Here's a snapshot of what was covered.

-- Janny Hou explained what LoopBack is, what you can do with it, and the rationale behind the rewrite of the framework.
+- [Janny Hou](https://twitter.com/houjanny) explained what LoopBack is, what you can do with it, and the rationale behind the rewrite of the framework.
+You can find teh link to relevant LB$ docs [here](https://loopback.io/doc/en/lb4/).

-- Biniam Admikew demonstrated how how easy it is to expose REST API from your database with just a few steps.
+- [Biniam Admikew](https://twitter.com/badmikew) demonstrated how how easy it is to expose REST API from your database with just a few steps.

-- Jamil Spain provided an additional demo.
+- [Jamil Spain](https://twitter.com/iamjamilspain) provided an additional demo.

 Watch the video on our YouTube channel [here]().